Digimon Rumble Arena 2

 Digimon Rumble Arena 2, known as Digimon Battle Chronicle (デジモンバトルクロニクル, Dejimon Batoru Kuronikuru) in Japan, is a 2004 Digimon fighting video game, released by Bandai for the PlayStation 2, GameCube, and the Xbox.
 It is the sequel to 2001's Digimon Rumble Arena and has a similar style of gameplay as Super Smash Bros.
 Melee, except with a health meter.
 Digimon All-Star Rumble, a spiritual successor to the Rumble Arena games, was later released in 2014.

-Story
+Plot

 In Digimon Rumble Arena 2, Digimon use their digivolving techniques while participating in a battle royale to determine the strongest Digimon.

-Characters

-The game features Digimon from the first four Digimon anime series: Digimon Adventure, Digimon Adventure 02, Digimon Tamers, and Digimon Frontier.
-Each one has their own special moves and "digivolution", as well as slightly varying normal attacks and taunts.